thanasisn/SDR_enhancement_LAP/article/article.md

 and a trend in the corresponding irradiation of
 $+329.9\pm
 112\,\text{kJ}/\text{year}$.
+To our knowledge, such long-term changes in CE events have not been presented in the past.
 The peak of the CE events was observed during May and June.
 CE events with duration longer than 10\nobreakspace{}min are very rare ($<8\,\%$), with exceptions lasting